7 Best C# Web Scraping Libraries in 2023

 }

-The IronWebscraper is a .Net Core C# web scraping library used to extract and parse data from internet sources. it's capable of controlling permitted and disallowed objects, sites, media and other elements.
+The IronWebScraper is a .Net Core C# web scraping library used to extract and parse data from internet sources.
+It can control permitted and disallowed objects, sites, media and other elements.

 Other features include its ability to manage numerous identities and web cache.